grmmhp/LuaNEAT/README.md

 --- initalization ---
 ---------------------

-size = 150         -- the number of neural networks to be tested at each generation num_inputs = 3     -- number of inputs of the neural nets num_outputs = 2    -- number of outputs of the neural nets bias = true        -- whether the neural nets will have a bias neuron or not
+size = 150             -- the number of neural networks to be tested at each generation num_inputs = 3         -- number of inputs of the neural nets num_outputs = 2        -- number of outputs of the neural nets force_no_bias = true   -- whether the neural nets will have a bias neuron or not

 -- creating the pool:
 -- keep in mind that LuaNEAT generates neural nets with a bias neuron by default (an extra input neuron whose value is always 1)
--- you can disable it by ignoring the bias argumenting when creating the pool pool = LuaNEAT.newPool(size, num_inputs, num_outputs, bias)
+-- you can disable it by ignoring the bias argumenting when creating the pool pool = LuaNEAT.newPool(size, num_inputs, num_outputs, force_no_bias)

 -- initializing the pool:
 pool:initialize()